jasper-ang/jasper-ang/README.md

 - **Contextual Memory:** Working on ways for AI to remember information across different interactions, so it can connect past conversations.

 ### 🌱 Currently Learning
-- **Letta MemGPT:** I’m figuring out how to use memory-based GPTs to keep track of long conversations.
+- **Agentic Frameworks:** I’m figuring out how to manage long context to keep track of long conversations and experimenting with different agentic frameworks.
 - **Prompt Orchestration:** Creating better prompts (questions or instructions for AI) to keep interactions smooth and meaningful.
 - **Memory Persistant tradeoffs:** Balancing when to save data in the database or cache it for speed.